cli-dictionary/cli-dictionary/README.md

 ![](https://github.com/ropoko/cli-dictionary/blob/main/assets/icon.png)

-lightweight e fast dictionary from command line that can give you the meaning from words in portuguese-Brazil and English (US)
+lightweight and fast dictionary from command line that can give you the meaning from words in portuguese-Brazil and English (US)

 If you do not have snapd installed yet, run: